zxh009123/GeoDTR_plus/README.md

 --bottleneck
 ```

-Setting `--cf` for counterfactual learning schema, `--mutual` for contrastive hard sample generation, `--no_polar` for disable polar transformation.
-Toggling `--verbose` for progressive bar.
+Toggling `--cf` for counterfactual learning schema, `--mutual` for contrastive hard sample generation, `--no_polar` for disable polar transformation, `--verbose` for progressive bar.

 This code will create a folder named by `--save_suffix` to store weights.
 To resume training you can set `--resume_from` by giving the folder name.
 All parameters will be set automatically.